void-linux/void-packages/README.md

 The `bootstrap` packages are a set of packages required to build any available source package in a container.
 There are two methods to install the `bootstrap`:

- - `bootstrap`: all bootstrap packages will be built from scratch.
+ - `bootstrap`: all bootstrap packages will be built from scratch; additional utilities are required in the host system to allow building the `base-chroot` package: binutils, gcc, perl, texinfo, etc.

  - `binary-bootstrap`: the bootstrap binary packages are downloaded via XBPS repositories.

 If you don't want to waste your time building everything from scratch probably it's better to use `binary-bootstrap`.